akveo/react-native-ui-kitten/docs/src/articles/guides/branding.md

 }
 ```

 That's it!
-Aquamarine theme is done.
+Pure dark theme is done.
 Let's reload the app to review the changes.

 ![image](assets/images/articles/guides/branding-theme-preview.png)